gmateesc/rpx/README.md

 ```

-Now we create the config-map resource using the *reverse-proxy-configmap.yaml* file:
+The config-map resource is created using the *reverse-proxy-configmap.yaml* file:

 ``` bash
   $ kubectl apply -f reverse-proxy-configmap.yaml